Crime Free Multi-Housing Program

 The classes that are being offered in the near future are as follows:

 COST: Free.
 Please be sure to read the conditions below.
-A registration form must be submitted with the annual licensing fee.
-The registration will require the following information: Name, Address, Phone Number, Email, Type of property owned, and the Addresses of all rental properties.
-Please contact the City of Aurora Property Standards in order to complete this requirement and register for the Crime Free Multi-Housing Seminar at: (630)-256-3770.
+To register, please call 630-256-3770 (City of Aurora Property Standards) with the following information: Name, Address, Phone Number, Email, Type of property owned, and the Addresses of all rental properties.

 CONDITIONS: Registration closes 5 days prior to the class.
 If a class is missed without proper notice (48 hours), there will be a fine of $100.